 You can study at Bath for a Master of Architecture (Part 2) and Postgraduate Certificate in Architectural Practice (Part 3) as an architectural apprentice.

 A flexible route that allows qualified architects or engineering professionals to study for a PhD while working part-time.

-We have received the Athena SWAN Bronze Award for our commitment to gender equality and inclusivity.
+We have received the Athena SWAN Silver Award for our commitment to gender equality and inclusivity.